-Aerial surveys for ungulates and predators were replicated in 2020 as part of the wildlife monitoring requirements outlined in the Manitoba-Minnesota Transmission Line Project (MMTP) Environmental Monitoring Plan (2019).
+Aerial surveys for ungulates and predators were replicated in 2020 and 2022 as part of the wildlife monitoring requirements outlined in the Manitoba-Minnesota Transmission Line Project (MMTP) Environmental Monitoring Plan (2019).
 Surveys were conducted in previously identified survey units including two affected units and five control units.
-The 2020 survey represents data for the construction period.
-In total, 584 individual white-tailed deer tracks, or animals, were observed in the potentially affected and control survey units with a density of 1.3 deer/km2.
-The distribution and relative abundance of deer densities in the 2020 construction phase matched patterns during pre-construction (2017-2018) and support hypotheses that null effects have been observed during the construction period relative to ungulate density, distribution, and mortality.
+The 2020 survey represents data for the construction period and the 2022 survey for the after construction (operation) period.
+In total, 584 individual white-tailed deer tracks, or animals, were observed in 2020 in the potentially affected and control survey units with a density of 1.3 deer/km, and 296 individual white-tailed deer in 2022 with a density of 0.7 deer/km.
+The distribution and relative abundance of deer densities in the 2020 construction phase and 2022 operation phases matched patterns during pre-construction (2017-2018) and support hypotheses that null effects have been observed during the construction and operation periods relative to ungulate density, distribution, and mortality.
 The gradient in deer abundance observed is consistent across years, with fewer deer in the southwest, and greater densities to the north and east, corresponding to habitat cover and land-use.
-Although absolute densities in 2020 during construction were lower than preconstruction (2017-2018), these differences were not statistically significant, except for one control unit (E), which is a non-affected survey unit.
+Although absolute densities in 2020 during construction and 2022 after construction were lower than pre-construction (2017-2018), these differences were not statistically significant.
 Potentially affected survey units had no significant differences.
 Additionally, no moose or elk were observed in any of the survey units.
-Predator species observed included three bear and six wolves all observed in control units.
-Coyotes were not observed, and no predator tracks were found within affected areas and the null hypothesis of no predation effects has been accepted.
+Total predator species (individual animals) observed in 2020 and 2022 included three bears (2020 only), three wolves, and 12 coyotes all observed mainly in control units; few predator tracks were found within the affected areas and the null hypothesis of no predation effects has been accepted.